 A sturdy vehicle

 Let’s get this out of the way.
 You can’t go on a road trip if you don’t have a car and a sturdy one at that.
 There’s no knowing who or what you might encounter as you venture into the vast wide world around you, so something like an SUV like you can find at LRC 4×4 Limited would be the perfect start.
+Also, don’t forget SUV Tents that you can find at 10bestRanked.

 In addition to sturdiness, you need enough space for you and whoever joins you for the ride.
 Cars with roof rack storage are incredibly convenient, as it saves space inside the vehicle should you need to roll out a sleeping mat and camp in your car for the night.